 Hiring in Sales and Marketing: More options for professionals in 2023

 The re-opening of international borders in 2022 gave sales and marketing professionals fresh career opportunities.
 New brands entered the market, and the retail sector has rebounded.
 As travel resumed, companies have promoted internal rotations and transfers to help employees broaden their regional exposure.
-Hao Vi, Manager at Robert Walters Vietnam, observes that this comes alongside a rise in home-based job vacancies, particularly for mid-level roles.
+Phuc Pham, Country Manager at Robert Walters Vietnam, observes that this comes alongside a rise in home-based job vacancies, particularly for mid-level roles.
 “Compared to before where face-to-face interviews were necessary, hiring companies are now open to providing an offer even if they haven’t met the candidate in-person yet.
 This has given candidates more opportunities to choose from.”

 Hiring demand was high particularly in the digital transformation and manufacturing sectors, which saw a flush of new players entering the market with the backing of the Vietnamese government and a robust flow of investments.
 More brands also underwent digitalisation to grow their market presence and sales through an omnichannel approach.

 Nevertheless, candidates prioritised job stability and sought to advance their careers through internal opportunities.
 This was due to volatile global and economic conditions like the Russia-Ukraine war, high loan rates by governments and recessions in developed economies.

 Read on to find out more about Phuc's expectations of the labour market and hiring trends for Sales and Marketing professionals in 2023.

 Candidates have their say